 Sales is all about closing.
 After receiving a qualified lead from an SDR, sales reps take the deals across the finish line.
 Sales reps might perform some additional qualification in certain circumstances, but their primary objective is to close deals.
 Sales reps are also responsible for demonstrating the product, handling prospect objections, and drafting contracts.

-According to Bryan Gonzalez, a sales development analyst at research and advisory group TOPO, there are two primary reasons why the sales process has been split into sales development and sales -- the increased difficulty of reaching buyers and the benefits of specialization.
+According to Bryan Gonzalez, a sales development analyst at research and advisory group TOPO, one of the primary reasons why the sales process has been split into business development and sales has to do with the increased difficulty of reaching buyers.

-Reaching a buyer "now requires a larger effort by smarter people,” Gonzalez said.
-“More research and more touches on a lead are required to connect, and it’s not as valuable to have someone with a quota on their head doing that.”
+By Gonzalez's account, reaching a buyer "now requires a larger effort by smarter people...More research and more touches on a lead are required to connect.";

-Another advantage of splitting the two roles is the ability to mold reps from an early stage in their careers and cut down on hiring costs, says HubSpot's global director of business development Justin Hiatt.
+Another advantage of splitting the two roles is the ability to mold reps from an early stage in their careers and cut down on hiring costs — so says HubSpot's global director of business development Justin Hiatt.